Wolfy18/crossmint-challenge/README.md

 adapter.megaverse = adapter.fetch_map() # Set the current user's megaverse to the adapter.

-adapter.delete_astral_object(poly) # http POST request to delete the object into the megaverse.
+adapter.delete_astral_object(poly) # http DELETE request to delete the object into the megaverse.

 ```